tmtmtm/bashible/README.md

 features:

+  - chaining of bash functions and commands
+  - environment variables and script arguments can be used as usual
+  - a failed command halts the process
   - skipping tasks which have already been done
-  - a failed command halts the process
   - dependencies (calling a script from a script)
-  - you can use environment variables and script arguments as usual
-  - running tasks via sudo plus preserving defined environment variables
+  - running tasks via sudo plus preserving environment variables over the sudo
-  - delayed script calling (do an action only once at the end)
+  - delayed script calling (an action is done only once at the very end)
-  - auto-chdir (the working directory is always predictable)
+  - auto-chdir (the working directory is always the same)
-  - safe setting variables (checking for empty values)
+  - setting variables safe (checking whether they are not empty)
+  - does not re-implement The World (if you want a remote access, use ssh or pdsh, use bash for loops, etc.)
-  - other helper functions (files editing, etc.)
+  - helper functions (files editing, etc.)

-  At the moment it is used on Centos Linux only.
+  At the moment it is used on the Centos Linux only.
 May not work on other platforms (sed, netstat, etc. may behave differently).

-  Suggestions and patches are welcome! :-)
+  Suggestions are welcome! :-)

 ## Example